owenzhang76/owenzhang76/README.md

 - I worked on Google Maps, Google Photos, and ChromeOS, and created features that have been used over 100M times.

 - I was the President of [Sling Health](https://slinghealthstl.org), the largest student-run healthcare accelerator in the nation.
-I invested $250,000 in over 50 teams.
+I invested $250,000 in over 50 digital health and MedTech startups.

 - I was a fellow in the inaugural cohort of Floodgate [Reactor](https://medium.com/@amk/introducing-reactor-basecamp-for-future-founders-2745fc34af16).